28th Mar 2025 8:15:48 PM

 Zipho Zwane

-We were promised our School for Blind Low Vision and Multiple Disability building (Beka) in 2002 and successfully ran a school there for 21 years.
-Despite massive investment by us in a R70,000 palisade perimeter fence and four gates, conversion of the garage into a library, construction of an ablution block, construction of a brick-edged sandpit, spray on safety matting, a wheelchair ramp, a tiled and granite-countered refurbished kitchen, installation of disabled-friendly toilets, installation of a fire door, smoke alarms, significant rewiring and replumbing, and more, the building was sold without our agreement and without what Beka considered to be unjustified enrichment being reimbursed to the Trust which ran the school.
-We would like pro bono legal assistance in this matter.
+We were promised our Johannesburg School for Blind Low Vision and Multiple Disability building (Beka) building in perpetuity in 2002 and successfully ran a school there for 21 years.
+Despite us building a R70,000 palisade perimeter fence and four gates, conversion of the garage into a library, construction of an ablution block, construction of a brick-edged sandpit, spray on safety matting, a wheelchair ramp, a tiled and granite-countered twice-refurbished kitchen, installation of disabled-friendly toilets, installation of a fire door, smoke alarms, significant rewiring and replumbing, re-flooring and more, the building was sold without our agreement and without unjustified enrichment of at least R350,000 being reimbursed to the Trust which ran the school.
+We would still like pro bono legal assistance in this matter.

 For hospital trips, 67 bars of soap or face cloths or story books will be distributed when we visit Leratong, Charlotte Maxeke, Tembisa or far further afield.